 - Literacy Related to Routines

 - Level 2 Routines (Participation with Support)

 How to use the Anticipation Calendar

-- Present symbol (label it/say what it is) and go do that activity immediately.
+- Label it/say what it represents in terms of an activity and say “now”, then go do that activity immediately.

-- When finished, put the symbol for that activity in finished box.
+- When the activity is complete, put the symbol for that activity in finished box and say/sign “finished”.